daecepi/JobsityChallengesThirdSchool/ChallengesWeek7/Challenge1/README.md

 ## Missing
 - The point of implementing the reservation form with the DatePicker, part of the component exists (but the implementation will be available during the day in next week's project)

-## TO DO's (for this week can be seen in each separate README, IMPORTANT TO READ ITS TO DO'S)
+## TO DO's THOUGHT (for this week can be seen in each separate README, IMPORTANT TO READ ITS TO DO'S)
 [X] Reused pallete color even in external star-rating-component (with RGB to string conversion) [X] Add more security for endpoint (error handling)
 [ ] PUt arrows to change books next to the book component